Bringing together the power of many to support displaced Ukrainians.

 Help Ukraine Vancouver Island

-Vancouver Island, BC - A volunteer-run website that provides information for Ukrainians and Canadians.
-Offers information on resources, housing and finding a host, events, local organizations, news, job postings, free household items, and more.
+Vancouver Island, BC - A volunteer-run organization supporting displaced Ukrainians across Vancouver Island.
+The website offers information on resources, housing and finding a host, events, local organizations, news, job postings, free household items, and more.
 Offers free food and grocery cards in partnership with other organizations.
 For Canadians, it offers information on how to donate, volunteer, or host Ukrainians.
-Visit: https://ukrainehelpvi.ca/
+Online form for Ukrainians to request help.